neuromaancer/readup.nvim/README.md

 - \[ \] Support other plugin managers.
 - \[x\] Get the plugin name from the current cursor.
-- \[ \] if README.md doesn't exist, try README.markdown, README.txt, etc.
+- \[x\] if README.md doesn't exist, try README.markdown, README.txt, etc.
 - \[ \] if README.md doesn't exist, try to download it from github.
 - \[ \] Add tests.